jamiesmith/astrosaloon/_drafts/the-mount-paramount-myt-unboxing.md

 ---

-I ordered pretty much the entire rig at the same time-- the mount, the OTA, camera, seven-position filter wheel, filters, guide camera, tripod, and an extra 10 lb weight.
+I ordered pretty much the entire rig at the same time-- the mount, OTA, camera, filter wheel, filters, guide camera, tripod, plus an extra 10 lb weight for good measure.
 I already had a guide scope.
 About half of the equipment was in stock when I ordered, but I was aware that my mount wasn't going to arrive at the same time as everything else; it was quoted as about a six-week lead time.

 <!--more-->